hozi8-web3/hemi-tip-creator/README.md

 ## License

-This project is proprietary.
+This project is licensed under the MIT License.

-See the `LICENSE` file for full copyright and usage terms.
+See the `LICENSE` file for more details.

 MADE BY HOZAIFA ALI aka HOZI FOR HEMI COMMUNITY AND CREATORS ❤️